 - How long you’ve been having insomnia

-- If you have any pain, such as from arthritis
+- If you have any pain, such as from arthriti

-If you have a bed partner, your doctor may ask him or her if you snore while you sleep.
+If you have a bed partner, your doctor may ask them if you snore while you sleep

 If the cause of your insomnia isn’t clear, your doctor may order a blood test.
-He or she also may ask you to wear a small monitor while you sleep.
-The information may help your doctor determine the cause of your insomnia.
+They also may ask you to wear a small monitor while you sleep.
+The information may help your doctor determine the cause of your insomnia

 Your doctor may suggest you keep a sleep diary.
 For a sleep diary, you record: